 An intriguing feature was the optional rear-view camera, coupled with an Alpine Colour LCD screen, making reversing easier in a car where the air intake obstructed the conventional rear-view mirror.

 At a hefty price tag of around $300,000, the Diablo GT became a highly sought-after collector’s item.
 Only four were destined for the UK; two were sold during the UK Motor Show in April 1999.
 Despite its high pricing, by January 2000, the entire production run was sold out, and 83 Diablo GTs had been delivered.

-It is noteworthy that the Diablo GT was actually not street legal in the United States but several cars were eventually imported into the US anyway, if all these cars could be registered for road use remained a big question mark.
+Though the Diablo GT was not street-legal in the United States, several cars were imported.
+Whether all of these could be registered for road use remained uncertain.

 The 1999 Lamborghini Diablo GT became an icon, combining race-track technology with European road usability.
 A feat of engineering and a work of art, it remains a testament to Lamborghini’s innovative spirit and dedication to performance.
 With its blend of aggressive styling, unparalleled performance, and exclusive availability, the Diablo GT secures its place as one of the most legendary vehicles in automotive history.